 \subsection{Completeness of $(\mathcal{E}^1,d_1)$}

-We first establish the following key comparison between $I_1$ and $d_1$, established in \cite[Theorem 3]{Dar15} in the K\"ahler case.
+We first establish the following key comparison between $I_1$ and $d_1$, extending \cite[Theorem 3]{Dar15} from the K\"ahler case.
 This result allows to interpret $d_1$-convergence using analytic means. \begin{theorem} Given $u,v \in \mathcal E^1$ the following estimates hold:

 \end{theorem}

 \begin{proof} It follows from Lemma \ref{lem: basic properties} that $d_1(u, v) = d_1(u, P(u,v))+ d_1(v, P(u,v))$.
 Since the Monge-Amp\`ere energy is concave along affine curve (Theorem \ref{thm: basic I energy}(iii)),